Easter Fruit Salad

 - pineapple – I love the tart taste of fresh pineapple in pineapple sangria, as well as this Easter fruit salad recipe!

 How to make the whipped cottage cheese dip:

 A lot of people don’t like cottage cheese due to it’s lumpy texture.
 I totally understand that, but I consider it a superfood because it’s loaded with so much protein and calcium, so it’s a fridge staple at my house.

-And just like how the cottage cheese melts away into my cottage cheese lasagna, you will NOT be able to tell the finished dip for this Easter fruit salad recipe is made with cottage cheese.
+And just like how the cottage cheese melts away into my cottage cheese lasagna and best veggie lasagna recipe, you will NOT be able to tell the finished dip for this Easter fruit salad recipe is made with cottage cheese.